run2cmd/dotfiles/README.md

 # run2cmd dotfiles

 This is my personal configuration that I use to work day to day.
 My setup is Windows OS + WSL2(Debian).
 My setup mostly resides in WSL but there is some Windows integration is use, however it is WSL2 based and only few tools are on Windows so this solution in 100% compatible with any Linux setup.

 ## Workflow 2.0

 I'm doing devops(ich) work so my environment is setup to support multiple tools.
 I choose [WezTerm](https://wezfurlong.org/wezterm/index.html) as default terminal on Windows however multiplexing is mostly done in [tmux](https://github.com/tmux/tmux).
 Entire work flow is created around [NeoVim](https://github.com/neovim/neovim) and its plugins and features.
 In most cases I only leave it when I SSH to remote servers.

 Previously I used VIM for Windows with WSL2 support but it appeared that VIM on WSL2 has much better performance.

 ## Installation

 Clone this project into WSL2 instance and Run `install.sh all` to install all tools.

 After 1st install new `dotfiles-update` link is created to which will be available on PATH.
 Run `dotfiles-update help` to list available options.

+Bare in mind that a lot of tools have Git based installation.
+Running `dotfiles-update` often might cause timeout from `github.com` page due to connection limit.

 ## Technology stack

 Entire workflow is build around languages, tools and filetypes I work with day to day.
 Configurations is set to focus on them.

 - Puppet
 - Ansible